Blessings (TV series)

-Blessings (Chinese: 祖先保佑) is a time-travelling drama series produced by MediaCorp Studios and aired on MediaCorp Channel 8.
+Blessings (Chinese: 祖先保佑) is a time-travelling drama series produced by MediaCorp Studios and aired on MediaCorp Channel 8 starting in 2014.
 The show aired at 9pm on weekdays and had a repeat telecast at 8am the following day.
-The series stars Shaun Chen, Chen Hanwei, Yao Wenlong, Yvonne Lim, Jesseca Liu and Sora Ma as the main characters of the series.
+The series stars Shaun Chen, Chen Hanwei, Yao Wenlong, Sora Ma, Yvonne Lim and Jesseca Liu as the main characters of the series.
 The series is producer Kwek Leng Soong's final drama series before she left MediaCorp in August 2015.
 A sequel, Blessings 2 was produced and first aired on 1 October 2018.